Ofgem Approves Five Major Undersea Energy Links to Boost UK’s Clean Energy Capacity

 Energy Minister Michael Shanks emphasized the vital role interconnectors play in building a secure and sustainable energy supply.
 He noted that these five projects would significantly boost Britain's interconnector capacity by 6GW, allowing for the export of clean electricity during peak generation and the importation of affordable power when necessary.
 This is part of the broader strategy to transform Britain into a clean energy superpower through infrastructure upgrades and job creation.

 Akshay Kaul, Ofgem's Director General for Infrastructure, explained that the regulator had thoroughly evaluated each project to ensure it delivers value, reliability, and energy security.
-As the UK shifts towards a cleaner, more intermittent energy system driven by wind and solar power, these interconnectors will be crucial for balancing supply and demand, reducing dependence on volatile foreign gas markets, and supporting lower energy prices.
+As the UK shifts towards a cleaner, more intermittent energy system driven by wind and power, these interconnectors will be crucial for balancing supply and demand, reducing dependence on volatile foreign gas markets, and supporting lower energy prices.

 Among the projects, LionLink will link Dutch offshore wind farms to the UK grid with a capacity to provide up to 1.8GW of power to both nations.
 Similarly, Nautilus will connect Belgian offshore wind farms to the UK, delivering up to 1.4GW through subsea cables.
 The 700MW LirIC interconnector, which will facilitate energy flow between Northern Ireland and Scotland, is expected to be operational in the early 2030s.